gustborges/marble-score/README.md

 - marc@marble.so - normal user with high score (green)
 - anna@marble.so - normal user with low score (red)
 - julia@marble.so - normal user with no scores added
+- yuri@marble.so - normal user with average score (yellow)
 - All the passwords are "marbleso"